thecoshman/ghrape/README.md

 The intention is that you use docker-compose to create a stack that will run N containers using the image.
 There's no auto-scaling here (yet?) you just need to define that the service is replicated with as many replicas as you wish.
 Maybe I'll add auto-scaling, but for now, I just want to have a small pool of runners available.
+In my experience, each runner is low enough impact that I don't them just sitting idle.

 Here is an example Docker compose that could be used to run three runners for this repository:
 ```